-About William Penn Life Insurance Company of New York
+About William Penn Life Insurance Company

 The history of William Penn Life Insurance Company of New York is more than 40 years strong.
 Chartered in 1962, we were acquired by Legal & General Group Plc as a wholly-owned subsidiary of Banner Life Insurance Company in 1989.
 Today we’re one of the Legal & General America companies.

 Since that time, management for both companies has been consolidated at the senior level.
-Banner Life’s national presence, William Penn’s four decades of brokerage experience and the operational synergy between both companies is a strong combination.
+Banner Life’s national presence, William Penn’s four decades of brokerage experience, and the operational synergy between both companies is a strong combination.

 Today William Penn’s individual life insurance products are sold in New York only, through independent insurance agencies.